Ryan Smyth: Edmonton Oilers (1994–2007)

 Playing a full 82 games in 2003–04, Smyth tallied 59 points (23 goals and 36 assists) to lead the Oilers in scoring for the second straight year.
 During that season, Smyth spent several games as the Oilers' captain while active captain Jason Smith was out with an ankle injury.
 Due to the 2004–05 NHL lockout, Smyth spent the season inactive.
 As NHL play resumed the next year, he approached career-high totals with 36 goals and 66 points.
 With several young players emerging on the team's roster, Smyth ranked fourth in team scoring, behind Aleš Hemský, Shawn Horcoff and Jarret Stoll.
 His 19 power-play goals came within one of the team records he previously set in his second year with the Oilers.
-Although Edmonton entered the 2006 playoffs as the eighth and final seed in the Western Conference, Smyth helped the team on a run to the Stanley Cup Finals with 16 points in 24 post-season games.
+Although Edmonton entered the 2006 playoffs as the eighth and final seed in the Western Conference, Smyth helped the team on a run to the Stanley Cup Final with 16 points in 24 post-season games.
 During the second round against the San Jose Sharks, he was hit in the mouth with a puck as a result of a clearing attempt from defensive teammate Chris Pronger.
 After losing three teeth and needing stitches, Smyth returned in the third period and went on to set up Shawn Horcoff's game-winning goal in triple-overtime.
 The win reduced San Jose's series lead to 2–1, helping the Oilers eventually advance to the Conference Finals in six games.
-After eliminating the Mighty Ducks of Anaheim in the third round, the Oilers were ultimately defeated in seven games by the Carolina Hurricanes in the Finals.
+After eliminating the Mighty Ducks of Anaheim in the third round, the Oilers were ultimately defeated in seven games by the Carolina Hurricanes in the Final.
 Had the Oilers won the Stanley Cup, Smyth would have joined the Triple Gold Club along with Chris Pronger and Jaroslav Špaček.